-I’ve talked about travelling a lot and sometimes there is something stopping you from buying another aeroplane ticket.
+I’ve talked about travelling a lot and sometimes there is something stopping you from buying another plane ticket.
 It’s your bank account credentials.
 I am also a cryptocurrency girl (I work as a freelancer writing about cryptocurrency projects), and money definitely counts as a travel resource.

 I want to introduce to you Coinbase, probably the easiest way to get into crypto.
 It’s a simple-to-use, straightforward platform where you can exchange your USD, EUR or other currency that you may have into crypto.